Privacy policy

 5. INDIRECT COLLECTION

-While handling an investigation or resolving a complaint, we may collect personal information about you indirectly from publicly available sources, or from third parties such as an authorised representative, or complainants, respondents, or witnesses to a complaint.
-We also collect personal information from publicly available sources to enable us to contact stakeholders who may be interested in supporting our work or participating in our events.
+In addition, while handling an investigation or resolving a complaint, we may collect personal information about you indirectly from publicly available sources, or from third parties such as an authorised representative, or complainants, respondents, or witnesses to a complaint.

 6. COLLECTING THROUGH OUR WEBSITE